-The ventilation fans and space heaters are also entities of the HVAC system, and they are crucial to bringing the humidity and temperature to desired levels once they fall out of range.
-For example, if the aeroponics chamber is too cold, the space heater will turn on to achieve optimal plant growth temperatures.
+The ventilation fans, mist injectors, and space heaters are also entities of the HVAC system, and they are crucial to bringing the humidity and temperature to desired levels when they fall out of range.
+For example, if PhytoHome is too cold, the space heater will turn on to achieve optimal plant growth temperatures.
 If the humidity levels are too high, then the ventilation fans will turn on to reduce the water moisture in the air.
-Both therefore are incumbent to monitor and maintain accurate environmental conditions for maximal plant growth.
+Finally, if the humidity levels are two low, additional water may be sprayed into PhytoHome via the mist injectors.
+Thus, all these systems are incumbent to monitor and maintain accurate environmental conditions for maximal plant growth.